datastax/aws-secrets-manager-integration-astra/README.md

 ## Installation of the lambda function
 To install the integration, follow these steps:
 1. Create a [new lambda function](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html)
   1. Chose the “Author from scratch” option
   2. Give the function a name
   3. Choose “Python 3.9” for the runtime environment
   4. Chose “x86_64” as an architecture
   5. Click “Create Function”
 2. Once the function is created you’ll be taken to the function editor.
   1. Copy the contents of the lambda_function.py from the repository into the code editor for the file of the same name, then deploy the function.
- 2. Test steps necessary?!?!?!
 3. Navigate to the “Configuration” tab and select the “Environment variables” subtab
   1. Add an environment variable for “SECRETS_MANAGER_ENDPOINT” and point it to the secrets manager endpoint in your region (e.g. https://secretsmanager.us-east-1.amazonaws.com/)
  2. Save the environment configuration.
-4. Navigate to the “Permissions” subtab